tian3rd/pi_dev/readme.md

 2. Add slider bar for easier adjustment of gains.
    - Problem: it has a bug of not setting the value when the slider is exactly divisible by 3.

+### Week 2

+Monday

+1. Add 8 indicators and corresponding data channels to show status of the i/o ports 00 to 07.
+(Just like the window client red/grey port indicators.)

+   - GAIN_CH00 to GAIN_CH03
+   - FILTER_CH04 to FILTER_CH06
+   - LE_CH07

+2. Refactor the read operations inside the driver.

 ## Q&A

 0. How do I set up the environment?